gsi-ee/dabc/plugins/hadaq/doc/trb3_package.md

 where histograms will be stored and number of **parallel** threads used for analysis (default 0).
 During analysis run histogram content can be monitored via http channel, using web browser or Go4 GUI.

-With single process one gains about 30% of the performance.
-If run on 15 cores (on lxhadeb06 machine), performance increase on 800%.
+With single process one achieve ~10-30% gain compare with ROOT histograms filling.
+If running parallel  on 15 cores (on lxhadeb06 machine), performance increased on 800% compare with single-thread analysis.

 ### Online analysis in DAQ task